 The Group reports its revenues and costs in £ whilst much of these revenues and costs may arise in currencies other than this including, inter alia, US Dollars, Euro and South African Rand.
 As a result, the Group is exposed to risks associated with fluctuations in foreign currency exchange rates, which may adversely affect the Group's reported profits or make its overseas contracts relatively less valuable.
-In particular, customers are invoiced in various currencies, which may in the future give rise to material currency exposure risks.
+In particular, customers are invoiced in various currencies which may in the future give rise to material currency exposure risks.
 The Group also purchases product in foreign currency.
-The Group looks at its currency risk and takes appropriate hedging positions as necessary.
+The Group looks at its currency risk and takes appropriate hedging positions as necessary though there has been a natural Euro hedge between income and expense.